rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 There are many, many ways to apply Feature Selection.
 These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

-For our task we applied a variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* where we split the data into many "chunks" and iteratively trains & validates models on each "chunk" separately.
-This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
-From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!
+For our task we applied a variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* where we split the data into many "chunks" and iteratively train & validate models on each "chunk" separately.
+This means that each time we assess different models with different variables included or removed, the algorithm also knows how accurate each of those models was.
+From the suite of model scenarios that are created, the algorithm can determine which provides the best accuracy, and thus can infer the best set of input variables to use!

 <br>
 ```python